Samrina112/https-survivorioapkpro.com-/README.md

         <ul>
             <li><strong>Security Concerns:</strong> Downloading and installing a Mod APK from an unverified source can expose your device to malware, viruses, and other security threats, potentially compromising personal data and device functionality.</li>
             <li><strong>Game Stability:</strong> Modified versions of games are not officially supported by the original developers, leading to potential bugs, crashes, and other stability issues, resulting in a frustrating and unreliable gaming experience.</li>
             <li><strong>Account Bans:</strong> Many game developers have strict policies against using modified versions of their games.
-Players caught using Mod APKs risk having their accounts banned, losing all progress and access to the game.</li>
+Players caught using Mod APKs risk having their accounts banned and losing all progress and access to the game.</li>
             <li><strong>Ethical Implications:</strong> Using a Mod APK can be considered cheating, providing an unfair advantage over others who play the game as intended.
 This diminishes the sense of achievement and undermines the integrity of the gaming community.</li>
         </ul>
         <h2>Ethical Considerations</h2>